Which treatment for advanced lung cancer?

 Unfortunately, the fluid can build up again.
 You can have it drained more than once.
 But it isn't a good idea to keep on doing it, as you are likely to get an infection there in the end.
 If the fluid keeps building up, or your doctor thinks that it will, you may have treatment to try to stop it.
 This treatment is called pleurodesis (ploo-ro-dee-sis).
 The fluid collects between the 2 pleural membranes that cover the lung.
 Pleurodesis aims to stick the pleura together, so there is no space for the fluid to collect.
 This won't make your breathing worse in any way.

-The procedure is the same as for draining a pleural effusion.
-Sometimes you have it done using video assisted thorocoscopy.
-But after the fluid has drained off, your doctor injects a sterile powder (talc) through the cannula.
+The procedure is the same as for draining fluid off the lung.
+Sometimes you have it done using video assisted thorocoscopy (VATS).
+But after the fluid has drained off, your doctor injects a sterile powder (talc) through the drainage tube.
 The powder irritates the pleura and makes them stick together.
 Once the powder is in, the doctor clamps off the tube for an hour or so.
-Your doctor may ask you to shift position every 10 minutes or so (side to side and front to back).
+Your doctor may ask you to shift position every 10 minutes or so.
+You may need to turn from side to side and front to back.
 This helps to move the talc around inside so that it coats the pleura all over.

 Small cell lung cancer more often spreads to the brain than non small cell lung cancer.
-Cancer spread to the brain may make you drowsy and confused.
-Or you may have severe headaches and sickness.
-It is most likely to be diagnosed with a brain scan – either a CT scan or MRI scan.
+Cancer that has spread to the brain may cause

-To treat brain secondaries, you are most likely to have radiotherapy to the head, together with steroid tablets to control symptoms.
-You may have short term side effects for a few weeks, including tiredness, headaches and feeling or being sick.
+To treat brain secondaries, you usually have steroid tablets to control symptoms.
+You may also have radiotherapy to the head.
+After radiotherapy you may have short term side effects for a few weeks.
+The side effects include tiredness, headaches and feeling or being sick.
 Your doctor can give you medicines to help.

-If you are too unwell to have radiotherapy you will have steroid treatment on its own.
-If you are very tired you may need to rest a lot and have help and support from your family or friends.
+If you are very tired, you may need to rest a lot and will need help and support from your family or friends.

 There is detailed information about dealing with the side effects of brain radiotherapy in the brain tumour section.

 Advanced lung cancer can sometimes block a large vein that carries blood from the brain, head and arms back to the heart.
 The vein is called the superior vena cava.
 When it is blocked it is called superior vena cava obstruction.
 If the cancer squashes or blocks this vein, there is a build up of pressure behind the blockage.
-Fluid then seeps out from the bloodstream and collects in the tissues of the face.
+Fluid then seeps out from the bloodstream and collects in the tissues of the face, neck and arms.

 People developing SVCO might notice swelling around their eyes, particularly first thing in the morning.
 SVCO can happen quite quickly or may take several weeks to develop.